krbnite/krbnite.github.io/_posts/2019-12-30-Intel-at-the-Edge-OpenVINO-on-a-Linux-Docker.md

 -----------------

 # The Guzman/U-Net Frankenstein Dockerfile
-Here is the Guzman/U-Net mish-mash I was originally trying to get to work:
+Here is the Guzman/U-Net mish-mash I was originally trying to get to work.
+WARNING: this Dockerfile crashes.
+Just leaving it here for historical value (if there is any!).
+Basically, no matter what edits I made (referred to in some comments in the Dockerfile), the Dockerfile crashed at the same point -- where it says "Build the samples so that we have libraries" corresponding to the command `RUN /bin/bash -c "${OPENVINO_DIR}/inference_engine/samples/build_samples.sh`.

 ```docker
 ## TO BUILD CONTAINER: